 You can create such a file from Export window when exporting multiple tables.

-If you have a third party SQL tool for SQLite, and you trust this tool more, you can export the Excel data from Database Tour to a SQL script first, and then load data from the script using that tool.
+If you for some reason could not export data directly from Excel file to SQLite, Database Tour can export the Excel data to a SQL script first, and then load data into SQLite database using Database Tour or any other SQL tool.
 You can export data to SQL script either by GUI or from the command line.

-But please note, that when choosing exporting to SQL script, your export process will have two phases: first, exporting the data to SQL script; second, loading data from the script to your target database.
+But please note, this way, your export process will have two phases: first, exporting the data to SQL script; second, loading data from the script to your target database.
 So, this way can be less effective, especially for large datasets or when automating the data exporting.

 Anyway, we recommend to try both scenarios and select the fastest and/or the most convenient one.